 Organic food cannot be called “organic” without meeting specific USDA guidelines, personal care products don’t follow the same rules.
 Cosmetics and personal care products labeled as “organic” might follow those USDA guidelines, but it also could be called organic by an international or private group (who might not have strict regulations on the word), or it could mean nothing at all.

 Other terms like “natural,” “non-toxic,” and “hypoallergenic” legally mean nothing.³ It’s possible that “natural” indicates that they use less synthetic chemicals or that that “non-toxic” means they avoid ingredients that have been linked to toxic responses…but no one regulates who is able to use these terms because there is no legal definition for them.
 In fact, the USDA’s site even says, “The term [hypoallergenic] means whatever a particular company wants it to mean.“

 The products bolded below are particular ones to be aware of because they’re designed to be as fragrant as possible, for as long as possible.
 The scent of detergents, dryer sheets, and glad plugins especially can linger for literal months, or longer, without the smell dissipating, and can cause a reaction long after discontinuing use.

 • Lotions, Shampoos, Conditioners, Haircare Products

-• Air or Room Fresheners: Glade Plugins, Fabreeze, Bathroom Sprays, Candles, Reed Diffusers
+• Air or Room Fresheners: Glade Plugins, Febreze (even their scent-free option), Bathroom Sprays, Candles, Reed Diffusers

-• Cleaning Products: Febreze, Swiffer Wet Jet with Febreze, Dish Soaps and Detergents, Surface Cleaners, etc.
+• Cleaning Products: Febreze, Swiffer Wet Jet with Febreze, Dish Soaps, Detergents, Surface Cleaners, etc.